-In the era of deep integration, the KTMTD is no longer simply a "tariff-preferential territory" or "door to attract investment" but has truly become a strategic "card" to restructure the economy , expand the scope of creativity, "controlled experimentation" and increase national competitiveness.
+In the era of deep integration, the KTMTD is no longer simply a "tariff-preferential territory" or "door to attract investment", but has truly become a strategic "card" to restructure the economy , expand the scope of creativity, "controlled experimentation" and increase national competitiveness.

-The Free Trade Zone is considered a pillar of special mechanisms, creating momentum for the development of Da Nang city - Photo: VOV.VN
+| The Free Trade Zone is considered a pillar of special mechanisms, creating momentum for the development of Da Nang city - Photo: VOV.VN |

 China's strategic "card"

-China's first Free Trade Zone was established and officially put into operation in September 2013 in Shanghai, with the aim of piloting new reforms, attracting foreign investment and promoting international trade.
+China's first free trade zone was established and officially put into operation in September 2013 in Shanghai, with the aim of piloting new reforms, attracting foreign investment and promoting international trade.
 This commercial zone covers an area of 120 square kilometers, located in Pudong District and consists of three areas: Waigaoqiao Bonded Area, Yangshan Port Area and Pudong Airport Free Trade Zone.

-A characteristic feature of China's approach is that it views the SEZ not only as an investment incentive zone, but also as a space for institutional experimentation to reform administration, law and state operating mechanisms.
+A distinctive feature of China's approach is that it views the SEZ not only as an investment incentive zone, but also as a space for institutional experimentation to reform administration, law and state operating mechanisms.

 The results after the pilot are adjusted and institutionalized in national laws, typically the application of the negative list mechanism in the Foreign Investment Law 2020.
-This approach demonstrates the mindset of gradual institutional reform, creating conditions for testing new policies in a risk-limited environment.
+This approach demonstrates the mindset of gradual institutional reform, creating conditions for testing new policies in a risk-limiting environment.

 The main function of KTMTD is to facilitate trade by providing simple and efficient customs procedures.
 In terms of connectivity, Malaysia is one of the Asian countries with a well-developed transport infrastructure.